arnavkj11/financial-agent-dev/docs/walkthrough.md

 **Examples**:
 *   *Quantitative*: "How much did I spend on Food in January?"
 *   *Semantic*: "Did I subscribe to any streaming services?"
+*   *Budgeting*: "Set a budget of $500 for Dining." -> "How is my dining budget?"
+*   *Diagnostics*: "Analyze my spending habits." or "Where can I save money?"
 *   *Complex*: "Who is my biggest expense?"

 ## 5. Key Code Files